 Marie Elizabeth Seager

-The French mezzo-soprano Marie Elizabeth Seager studied at the Guildhall School of Music and Drama in London and completed the English National Opera’s Opera Works programme.
+The French mezzo-soprano Marie Elizabeth Seager studied at the Guildhall School of Music and Drama in London and completed English National Opera’s Opera Works programme.
 She was a finalist of the London Wagner Society singing competition in 2015 and won the Cheryl Studer masterclass competition at the Berlin University of the Arts in 2014.

 As a teenager Marie Elizabeth Seager was performing and recording with several Baroque ensembles in France and gradually came to specialise in the French Baroque repertoire.
-She worked extensively with The Concert Spirituel (Hervé Niquet), singing notably the Princess of Calydon in the revival of Destouches’ Callirhoé at the Beaune International Festival of Baroque Music, at Versailles Opera House and Metz Arsenal.
+She worked extensively with The Concert Spirituel (Hervé Niquet), notably singing the Princess of Calydon in the revival of Destouches’ Callirhoé at the Beaune International Festival of Baroque Music, at Versailles Opera House and Metz Arsenal.

 Miss Seager has a busy concert diary with an extensive repertoire including the St Matthew Passion (St-John’s Smith Sq, London), Messiah, Rossini’s Petite Messe Solennelle and Stabat Mater, Mozart’s Requiem, Mary Magdalene in Elgar’s oratorio „The Kingdom“, the Duruflé Requiem, Christopher Wood’s Requiem (Bath Abbey) and Prokofiev’s Nevsky Cantata.